See how much it would cost to install solar in your home.

 Even worse, many offices don’t power down electronics at night, meaning that monitors and computer hardware continue to siphon energy while the office is closed.

 Whatever kind of business you operate, you can invest in specific changes to keep energy bills low in your commercial space.
-Try the following strategies for saving on what uses the most electricity in a business:
+Try the following strategies for saving on energy:

 Electric bills can quickly sneak up on homeowners, apartment dwellers, and business owners.
 It’s helpful to know which appliances and systems are eating up the lion’s share of your electric bill.